daun/statamic-mux/docs/configuration.md

 ## Storage Optimization

 Define how the addon handles original video files.
-In most cases, you'll want to stick with the default behavior and keep the original MP4 files around to ensure long-term independence from any one video provider.
+In most cases, you'll want to stick with the default behavior and keep the original video files around to ensure long-term independence from any one video provider.

 If you need to save storage space on the server and are fine with having the